Key Takeaways at a Glance

 - 5Inform the registration office (Zulassungsstelle) about the insurance change

-Optimize your insurance to match your current life situation.
-Is your car driving fewer kilometers than originally stated?
+Optimize your insurance to match your current situation.
+Is your car driving fewer kilometres than originally stated?
 Have you moved?
-Do you now use a garage?
+Do you now park in a garage?
 All these changes can lower your premium.
-Report such changes to your insurer promptly.
+Report them to your insurer promptly.

 When to Downgrade Coverage